Crumbed/roguelike/README.md

 ## Running
 - You cannot run the client without connecting to a server.
 - To host a server, run the command `go run . server :PORT`.
 If no port is provided, it will default to `3000`.
 - To connect to a server, run the command `go run .
 IP:PORT`.
-If no IP is provided, it will default to `localhost:3000`.
+If no IP is provided, it will default to the last server you connected to.
 - Whenever the server closes, all connected clients will close.
 And whenever a client closes, the server will close.
 - First player to connect to the server will be player 1, and the second will be player 2.
 - You move your paddle using `UP` & `DOWN` arrow keys, or `K` & `J` keys.